 The chief operating decision maker ("CODM") utilizes Adjusted EBITDA as the key performance measure.
-Adjusted EBITDA is not a financial measure in accordance with U.S. generally accepted accounting principles
+Adjusted EBITDA is not a financial measure in accordance with U.S. GAAP.

-("GAAP").
 This performance measure provides the CODM with the information necessary to assess operational performance, as well as making resource and allocation decisions.
 We believe Adjusted EBITDA is a useful metric for investors and analysts for similar purposes of assessing our operational performance.